-Candidates, before reaching the junctions, should control the vehicle properly and to act according to warning, regulatory and informatory traffic signs.
+Candidates, before reaching the junctions, should control the vehicle properly and to pay attention to warning, regulatory and informatory traffic signs and act accordingly.
 Select the appropriate lane beforehand, signal properly and make use of the mirrors.
 Before driving into the junction, candidates may stop at an appropriate position to check traffic conditions from the right, then left and then right again.
-Only after ensuring a safe traffic condition should candidates drive into the junction.
-Constant observation of traffic condition from both sides is necessary when passing the road junction and to remain in the right course.
-Care should be taken to keep the vehicle inside the proper track when cornering.
-In turning left, the vehicle must not be allowed to touch the kerb or drive on the pavement.
-In turning right, premature/late steering or returning the steering wheel would lead to right corner cut or deviating from the proper track.
+After ensuring traffic conditions are safe, candidates should drive into the junction as early as possible, and should avoid hesitation as otherwise they will miss the chance.
+Constant observation of traffic conditions from both sides is necessary when passing the road junction and to remain in the right course.
+Maintain reasonable speed and avoid driving too slow which cause traffic congestion or reducing traffic flow.
+Care should be taken to keep the vehicle inside the proper track when cornering, i.e. should not be far away from the kerb or pavement, should avoid occupying another driving lane. vehicle must not be allowed to touch the kerb or drive on the pavement.
+In addition, the vehicle should be kept at a proper speed when driving around corners.
+Premature / late steering or returning the steering wheel would lead to right corner cut or deviating from the proper track which may result in the vehicle occupying another driving lane.

-Traffic Signs/Traffic Lights/Directions of Authorized Traffic Controllers
+Traffic Signs / Traffic Lights / Directions of Authorized Traffic Controllers

-Candidates should be familiar with and to obey the traffic signs, and to follow the directions of traffic controllers (including policemen, traffic wardens and members of school traffic safety team).
+Candidates should be familiar with and obey the traffic signs, and follow the directions of traffic controllers (including policemen, traffic wardens and members of school traffic safety team).
 Candidates should also observe the change of traffic lights.
+When the green light is on and is not changing to amber, candidates should not accelerate and should keep on driving with average speed to drive through the junction carefully.
+They should not deliberately slow down the vehicle if there is sufficient time to cross the junction before the green light changes to amber.
 If the traffic lights change from green to amber and that the vehicle has passed the stop line, candidates may continue to move on.
-But if it has already changed to amber and that the vehicle has not yet reached the stop line, candidates should stop the vehicle.
-However, if the bringing of the vehicle to a sudden standstill would lead to a traffic accident, candidates should carefully continue with their way.
+However, if it has already changed to amber and that the vehicle has not yet reached the stop line, candidates should stop the vehicle.
+If bringing the vehicle to a sudden standstill would lead to a traffic accident, candidates should carefully continue with their way.